hiteshshanmukha/xtoinsta/README.md

 pytest tests/ -v
 ```

-## Troubleshooting
+## Common Issues

-### "FFmpeg not found"
+**FFmpeg not found**
-- Ensure FFmpeg is installed and in your PATH
+Make sure FFmpeg is installed and accessible.
+Run `ffmpeg -version` to check.
-- Test: `ffmpeg -version`

-### "Failed to download video"
-- Check if the X/Twitter URL is valid and public
-- Ensure the post contains a video
-- Try updating yt-dlp: `pip install -U yt-dlp`

-### "Memory error" or slow processing
-- Lower the video preset in config.py (use "ultrafast")
-- Close other applications
-- Process shorter videos

-### API connection errors
+**Download fails**
+The X/Twitter URL needs to be valid and public.
+Also make sure the post actually has a video.
+You can try updating yt-dlp with `pip install -U yt-dlp`.

+**Slow processing or memory errors**
+Change the video preset to "ultrafast" in config.py.
+Also helps to close other apps and stick to shorter videos.

+**API won't connect**
-- Ensure Flask backend is running before starting Streamlit
-- Check the API_URL in Streamlit matches Flask host/port
+Start the Flask backend before Streamlit.
+Double-check that the API_URL matches where Flask is actually running.

 ## License

-This project is for educational purposes.
-Respect X/Twitter's Terms of Service and copyright when downloading content.
+Educational use only.
+Please respect X/Twitter's Terms of Service and copyright laws.

 ## Contributing

-Feel free to fork, improve, and submit pull requests!

----

-**Made with ❤️ for content creators**
+Fork it, make it better, send a pull request.